Power Systems 104 is an intense three (3) day course, eight (8) hours per day, which covers the following curriculum:

 â€śMr.
 Young is very knowledgeable on this subject.
 It is clear that this information is second nature to him.â€ť

-The Power Systems Seminars have been approved by the Florida Board of Professional Engineers for professional development hours.
-Power Systems 101, 102, and 103 have been approved for 32 professional development hours; Power Systems 104 has been approved for 24.
-For attendees seeking PE credits for other states, please check your stateâ€™s PDH regulations.
+The Power Systems Seminars have been approved by the Florida Board of Professional Engineers for continuing education hours.
+Power Systems 101, 102, and 103 have been approved for 32 continuing education hours; Power Systems 104 has been approved for 24.
+For attendees seeking PE credits for other states, please check your stateâ€™s CEH regulations.

 The Power Systems 101, 102, and 103 courses are eligible for 32 NETA Continuing Technical Development Credits (CTDs) and Power Systems 104 is eligible for 24 NETA Continuing Technical Development Credits (CTDs).
 NETA Certified Technicians (Level III and Level IV) are required to earn a minimum of 48 CTDs every three years to maintain their certification.
 For more information about the CTD program and requirements, please contact the NETA office atÂ [email protected]Â or 888-300-6382.